morganjwilliams/pyrolite/docs/source/debugging.rst

 This section contains some tips for debugging issues and common errors associated with pyrolite.
-Note that the scope of these suggestions is necessarily limited, and specific issues which relate more to :mod:`matplotlib`, :mod:`pandas`, and :mod:`numpy` are often well documented elsewhere online.
+Note that the scope of these suggestions is necessarily limited, and specific issues which relate more to :mod:`matplotlib.pyplot`, :mod:`pandas`, and :mod:`numpy` are often well documented elsewhere online.

 Questions
 -----------